 Un Obras de Arte

-In Un Obras de Arte, students explore Latin art and after learning about elements of design, color, and technique, they create a collage celebrating an artist of their choosing.
+In Un Obras de Arte, students explore Latin art.
+After learning about elements of design, color, and technique, they create a collage celebrating an artist of their choosing.
 Lastly, students share their project with the group using a multimedia presentation.

 “[pARTners] allows me the opportunity to bring a professional into the classroom who will share their expertise with the students.
-I am NOT an outstanding artist but I love being able to provide this to my incredible students.
+I am NOT an outstanding artist, but pARTners allows me to provide these opportunities to my incredible students.
 I love these opportunities and so do they!” – TEACHER TESTIMONIAL

 JACKSON HOLE HIGH SCHOOL

 pARTners sponsors a series of artists from the community in leading students in mini-residencies.
 The workshops focus on specific styles and techniques including screen and print making, casting/plaster molds, metalworking, and painting.
 These opportunities now only allow students to learn from experts, they provide an opportunity for students to hear about careers in the arts.